2020 Georgia Tech Yellow Jackets football team

 The 2020 Georgia Tech Yellow Jackets football team represented the Georgia Institute of Technology during the 2020 NCAA Division I FBS football season.
 The Yellow Jackets were led by second-year head coach Geoff Collins.
 They played their home games at Bobby Dodd Stadium and competed as a member of the Atlantic Coast Conference (ACC).

 After finishing their season with a 3–7 record (3–6 in ACC play), the Yellow Jackets determined that they would not consider a bowl bid (the NCAA waived bowl eligibility requirements for the 2020–21 bowl season).

-Previous season

-The Yellow Jackets finished the 2019 season with a 3–9 record, 2–6 in ACC play, failing to earn bowl eligibility.

 Preseason

 Death of Bryce Gowdy

 On December 30, 2019, Georgia Tech signee Bryce Gowdy, from Deerfield Beach, Florida, committed suicide by walking in front of a freight train.
 He died aged 17 and had received a full scholarship to play football at Georgia Tech, having signed on December 18.